Pavan-Pandya1/Gomoku-AI/README.md

 ## Contributions

-Both Pavan Pandya and Jill Gosrani contributed equally to the design, coding, and integration of the neural network and minimax heuristic, with primary development in:
+Both me and Jill have contributed equally to the design, coding, and integration of the neural network and minimax heuristic, with primary development in:

 - `policies/submission.py` (hybrid agent logic)
 - `policies/CNN+model/` (model architecture, data preparation, training)